 Bank Asia promotes senior executive VP to DMD

-Bank Asia Limited has recently promoted a senior executive vice-president to the post of deputy managing director.
+Bank Asia Limited has recently promoted a senior executive vice-president to the post of deputy managing director (DMD).

-The official, SM Anisuzzaman, was also concurrently serving as company secretary and head of research and strategy of the bank, said a press release.
+The promotee, Arequl Arefeen, is concurrently serving as the head of group treasury of the bank, read a press release.

-He started his banking career as a probationary officer at IFIC Bank Ltd in 1996 and went on to serve at Prime Bank PLC and Brac Bank PLC.
+Arefeen joined Bank Asia in 2003.
+Later, he took charge as the head of treasury of the bank.

+He has extensive experience in the banking sector with particular expertise in treasury management, liquidity management, market risk management, asset-liability management, foreign exchange dealing, financial products and derivatives, trade finance and investment portfolios.

 Comments